 - Offering flexible payment plans

 While these processes should be default practice, you still need to maintain some flexibility.
-If a customer wants to pause, but not leave entirely, you'll need a way to freeze the account, retain the payment information and restart when the customer is ready again.
-An onerous process for reentering credit card information or other account steps may instead cause the customer to leave altogether, costing you lifetime value instead of a couple months of lost revenue.
+If a customer wants to pause, but not leave entirely, you'll need a way to freeze the account, retain the payment information, and restart when the customer is ready again.
+An onerous process for reentering credit card information or other account steps may instead cause the customer to leave altogether, costing you lifetime value instead of a couple of months of lost revenue.

 Achieve the ideal payment method mix

 Deciding which payment methods you will accept seems like a straightforward decision.
 However, the menu of payment methods you do decide to offer will have an impact on acquiring and retaining consumers.

 While credit cards remain a dominant payment method in certain countries, including the US, businesses may have to balance their mix according to the needs of the customers they sell to.
 Watching and listening to customers is crucial here: Younger consumers are more likely to use mobile or smart pay options, as well as have a digital wallet.
 If your customers skew younger, it is worth considering adding such payments into the mix to capture more revenue.
 The markets you operate in will also factor into that decision-making.
 If you're a U.S. company that doesn't sell internationally, there's likely little upside in offering cash or alternative options.
 However, those same payment methods are more popular in developing markets like Africa and Asia.

 Your payment method mix has to be dynamic and informed by data.
 When it comes time to assess the methods you offer — an audit that should be done at least yearly — analyze the data to address inefficiencies and ensure you're not missing out on revenue opportunities.
 For instance, if you offer a payment method that makes up less than 3% of your overall transactions by value, you may need to reconsider its place.